-The Tatsfield Neighbourhood Plan has been developed under the Localism Act (2011) and the subsequent Neighbourhood Planning (General) Regulations (2012) introduced to regulate the formation and approval of Neighbourhood Plans.
+The Tatsfield Neighbourhood Plan has been developed under the Localism Act (2011) and the subsequent Neighbourhood Planning (General) Regulations (2012) introduced to regulate the formation and approval of Neighbourhood plans.

 A Neighbourhood Plan must have regard to national policy and be in general conformity with the strategic policies of the development plan for the area.
 It takes advantage of the knowledge and views of local residents and other stakeholders to deliver sustainable development in the most advantageous way.

-Once finally approved, a Neighbourhood Plan becomes part of the development plan and decisions should be made in accordance with the development plan unless material considerations indicate otherwise.
+Decisions should be made in accordance with the development plan unless material considerations indicate otherwise.

-This Neighbourhood Plan has been prepared in accordance with the currently adopted policies of Tandridge District Council's (TDC) Core Strategy (2008) and Detailed Policies (2014) but has also been developed recognising that there is an emerging Tandridge District Council Local Plan which was submitted for examination in 2019.

-The emerging Local Plan sets out a new development strategy for the District of Tandridge up to 2033.
+This Neighbourhood Plan has been prepared in accordance with the currently adopted policies of Tandridge District Council's Core Strategy (2008) and Detailed Policies (2014) but has also been developed cognisant of the emerging Tandridge District Council Local Plan which was submitted for examination in 2019.
+There is an emerging Local Plan that sets out a new development strategy for the District of Tandridge up to 2033.

-It is intended to guide key planning decisions and set out policies to direct where development can go ahead.
+It is intended to guide key planning decisions and set out policies to direct where development goes.
 The new Local Plan aims to:

-- deliver much needed infrastructure including that associated with a new Garden Community; - help provide affordable housing and homes for all our communities; - preserve the open character of the area and the Green Belt: - support local business and attract inward investment, helping the area thrive and capitalises on connections with London, Gatwick and the South East; and - help ensure the neighbourhood remains a place where people want to live, work and visit.
+- Deliver much needed infrastructure including that associated with a new Garden Community. - Help provide affordable housing and homes for all our communities. - Preserve the open character of the area and the Green Belt. - Support local business and attract inward investment, helping the area thrive and capitalises on connections with London, Gatwick and the south east. - Help ensure the Neighbourhood remains a place where people want to live, work and visit.

-As at 01 October 2023, the Tandridge Local Plan remains delayed and it is uncertain whether it will proceed to adoption following feedback received from the Planning Inspector at examination.
+As at December 2021, the Tandridge Local Plan remains delayed and uncertain as to whether it will proceed to adoption following feedback received from the inspector at examination.'